Spinach Salad with Quinoa

-This Spinach and Quinoa Salad with Apple and Pecans is my favorite fall salad!
+This Spinach Salad with Quinoa is my favorite fall salad!
 It works both as a side dish and a light lunch.

 You want to eat more fruits and vegetables.
 Right?
 I’m convinced they’re the key to achieving your healthiest body and feeling good.